 Danville attracts many students from neighboring school districts, as for the 2016/17 school year, 146 students open enrolled in Danville.
 The high school offers eleven honors courses and four CCP classes on campus.
 Students can also take Family/Consumer Science, Agriculture Education, Business and Computer Graphics courses to broaden their education.
 The Journalism class distributes a school newspaper, “The Beacon”, that has won countless awards.
 The district is committed to incorporating technology into daily instruction.
 The majority of the classrooms utilize Qomo boards for instruction and Chromebooks are readily available for student use.
 The district utilizes Google for daily instruction and communication.
 The goal is to have a 1:1 ratio of Chromebooks by the end of the 2018/19 school year.
 The district works cooperatively with the Knox County Career Center to provide vocational and technical training.
 The district has a total of 98 employees, including 59 Licensed, 34 Classified and 5 Administrators.

-Many of our students participate in co-curricular activities including drama, concert band, jazz band, pep band, marching band, drama, FCLA and FFA.
+Many of our students participate in co-curricular activities including Mock Trial (qualified at the state level 2018-2019), drama, concert band, jazz band, pep band, marching band, drama, FCLA, and FFA.
 The district is also well known for its competitive extracurricular programs including cheerleading, golf, volleyball, football, basketball, wrestling, baseball, softball, and track.
-Currently, more than 50% of our students participate in one or more activity.
+Currently, more than 50% of our students participate in one or more activities.
 The football and softball teams are well known across the state as they consistently qualify for the state playoffs.
 In fact, the softball team was recognized as state champions in 2008 and state runners-up in 2017.